flowroute/flowroute-numbers-ruby/README.md

 	>**Note:** The Controllers use variable names (`pnc`, `tnc`, and `irc`.
 If you do not want to assign variable names to the Controllers and pass your credentials to each controller, you can hard code the credentials in **Configuration.rb** and then call each controller by its full name.
 This SDK does not cover those steps.

-6. Optionally, add a line that prints out a response when parameters are passed to a method:
+7. Optionally, add a line that prints out a response when parameters are passed to a method, allowing you to see a response in the terminal window for invoked method:

 		puts response

-	>**Important:** Throughout this SDK, `response` is used in examples. `response` is a variable name that can be changed to a name of your own choosing.
+	>**Important:** Throughout this SDK, `response` is used in method examples. `response` is a variable name that can be changed to a name of your own choosing.
 It can support an unlimited number of characters.
 If you choose to rename `response`, make sure that any method that references that variable name is also changed to use the new name.
-For example, you might have the following:
+In the following example, `response` is changed to `blob` wherever `response` is used:
 >
+>`#List NPA and NXX`<br>
->`blob = pnc.list_available_np_as(limit:3)`
+>`blob = pnc.list_available_np_as(limit:nil)`<br>
->
->`puts blob`
+>`puts (blob)

+8. Save the Ruby file in your top-level **flowroute-numbers-python** directory with a .rb extension.
+For example, *mycontrollers.rb*.

+9. Add Controller methods as needed.
+See [Controllers](#controllers).

 The following shows an example of a single Ruby file that instantiates all Controllers: